JeffersonLab/iguana/src/iguana/algorithms/example/README.md

 and get started coding!

 > [!TIP]
-> Enable debugging symbols when building by setting the Iguana build option `buildtype` to `'debug'`.
+> Enable debugging symbols when building by setting the Iguana build option `buildtype` to `debug`.